jubalh/jessy/Readme.md

 Previously you needed to have [Gradle](http://www.gradle.org/) installed.

 We added the Gradle wrapper now, so you don't need it anymore.
 It is already distributed with this sourcecode.
-In the following text we will assume that you use the gradle wrapper `gradlew` if that is not the case, you just have to substitute that command with `gradle`.
+In the following text we will assume that you use the gradle wrapper `./gradlew` if that is not the case, you just have to substitute that command with `gradle`.

 Get it: `git clone https://github.com/jubalh/jessy` `cd flux; git submodule init; git submodule update`

 Change directory: `cd jessy`

-Compile: `gradlew installApp`
+Compile: `./gradlew installApp`

 Run: `./build/install/jessy/bin/jessy`

-To create an Eclipse project type `gradlew eclipse` and add it to your workspace.
+To create an Eclipse project type `./gradlew eclipse` and add it to your workspace.

 ## Use ##